FreunzWa/FW_sync/medicine/womens/Gynaecology/fertility.md

         * endometriosis, fibroids

 # IVF
+    rocket to get sperm to destination, also for pre implantation genetic diagnosis
 - is best applicable for MAle facotrs @can overcome issue sof sperm not being able to traverse the uterine tract to the egg to fertilise.
 -   process
     + Super ovulation (with FSH and GnRH suppression)